xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 some sense out of this code.

 <div class="speaker a">
-I like your observations, but let's leave the fixes as en exercise for a patient reader.
+I like your observations, but let's leave the fixes as an exercise for a patient reader.
 Now let us look at the whole modulo situation from a somewhat different angle: What is the biggest difference between `Natural` and `Mod Natural 100`?